Clicky

 This implies that we do not praise our abilities and successes.
 We must be humble and put our pride aside.
 Exalting ourselves conflicts with God, who will humble us out of grace and for our welfare.
 However, God gives us more grace and exalts us if we humble ourselves.

 As each of you has received a gift, share it as responsible stewards of God’s abundant favor.
-If someone speaks, let him do so as God’s prophets.
+If someone speaks, let him do so as one of God’s prophets.
 To the extent that anybody can minister, let him do it in a way that glorifies God through Jesus Christ, to whom the glory and the dominion belong forever and ever.
 Amen” (1 Peter 4:10–11).

 2 Things Everyone Should Know What Humility Is Not

-Humility Does Not Equate To Being Self-Hatred
+Humility Does Not Equate With Being Self-Hate

 Selfish ambition or self-punishment are not characteristics of true humility.
 It says, “Love your neighbor as yourself,” not “Hate yourself; love your neighbor as yourself.”
 Self-hate is wicked, the same mindset as hatred of others (just as suicide is a form of murder).

 Many people in our society have feelings of humiliation, inadequacy, and low self-worth.
-Such emotions must be clearly distinguished from the intention of humility.
+Such emotions must be clearly distinguished from the intention of Biblical humility.
 Whatever humility asks of you will never deprive you of your worth as a bearer of God’s image.

 Humility Does Not Equate To Hiding